|

 Every year on this day at precisely 9:05 am sirens will sound.

-The whole country takes a moment of silence to remember Atatürk.
+Everyone takes a moment of silence to remember Atatürk.
+This is more common in Istanbul than out in rural Turkey.

-He died at this time on this day in 1938 of cirrhosis.
+He died of cirrhosis at this time on this day in 1938 at 57 years old.

 If you are out in public stop what you are doing and follow along with everyone else.
 In some places, this means everyone stands still and at attention.